ahoaglandnu/election2020/index.md

 We see these terms on a number of electoral college maps, but it may not be apparent as to why a state has such a label.

-One of the major issues with the 2016 election was that strong third party candidate performance led to a number of plurality leads; instances in which no candidate had a majority of 50%.
+One of the major issues with the 2016 election was that strong third party candidate performance led to a number of plurality leads; instances in which no candidate had a majority of 50% or greater.
 The 2020 election year has a traditional two candidate race, meaning we will see majority victories.
-This is the foundation for the definitions.
+This is the foundation for the definitions of the labels below.

 **Safe State** is where a candidate has a majority _beyond_ the margin of error and all undecided votes going to the opponent does not change the outcome.